elharony/Egypt-Places-Guide/README.md

 # Egypt Places Guide | Visit All Attractions
 A SPA - Single Page Application - built using ReactJS.
-Mainly, it helps travelers to find the attractions in Egypt to save them some time, and do what they actually came for - To know 🇪🇬!
+It helps travelers to find the attractions in Egypt, and do what they actually came for - To know 🇪🇬!

 ## How it works?
 The application contains 3 components, The `Header`, `Menu` and `Map`.
 Simply what happens is: